Fugitive Ghosn brings global attention to Japanese justice

 Japan’s conviction rate is higher than 99%, a number that critics, including Ghosn, say indicates unfairness.

-It’s an entrenched system that not only leads to confessions but also has judges thinking suspects are guilty, says Tokyo defense lawyer Seiho Cho, who has been trying to change the system.
+It’s an entrenched system that not only leads to confessions but also has judges thinking suspects are guilty, says Tokyo defense lawyer Seiho Cho, who has been trying to change it.

 “They really believe that this system is functioning efficiently and correctly,” he said.

-Cho said Ghosn was a high-profile case and the way regular suspects get treated is worse.
+Cho said Ghosn was a high-profile case and the way regular suspects are treated is worse.

 Those who insist they are innocent especially are detained longer, some for hundreds of days.
 Bans on contact with family members are also common, he said.

-The ban in Ghosn’s case cited the risk his wife Carole may tamper with evidence.
+The ban in Ghosn’s case cited the risk his wife Carole might tamper with evidence.
 An arrest warrant was issued this week for Carole Ghosn on suspicion of perjury.

 Carlos Ghosn argued the ban on contact with his wife was illogical because he was allowed to meet with other family members, implying the decision was meant to wear him out.
 His decision to escape was driven by his desire to be with his wife, he said.